rrosajp/python-htmlement/README.rst

     root = htmlement.fromstring(html)

 Root is an ElementTree.Element_ and supports the ElementTree API with XPath expressions.
-With this we are easily able to get both the title and all anchors in the document.
+With this I'm easily able to get both the title and all anchors in the document.
 ::

     # Get title